scrapy/scrapy/docs/topics/exporters.rst

 .. class:: XmlItemExporter(file, item_element='item', root_element='items', \**kwargs)

    Exports Items in XML format to the specified file object.

+   :param file: the file-like object to use for exporting the data.

    :param root_element: The name of root element in the exported XML.
    :type root_element: str